timtraversy/migrate_to_web/README.md

 # Migrate To Web
 ![pub package](https://img.shields.io/pub/v/migrate_to_web.svg)

+### Dang
+It looks like with a recent update you can now just run `flutter create .` in your project to make it web compatible, according to [this](https://flutter.dev/docs/get-started/web).
+But if you are still interested, read on!

 Automatially migrate your current Flutter projects to be compatible with Flutter Web.
 The current workflow suggested by the Flutter team is to create a copy of your app's code and change it according to their [migration guide](https://github.com/flutter/flutter_web/blob/master/docs/migration_guide.md).
 This tool automates all those steps and creates a nice little Flutter Web project out of your current one.

 #### How To use it